Le futur proche: the near future in French

-The futur composé (also known as the futur proche) is used for actions in the near future.
-It emphasises that there is already an intention to carry out the action, and that the action will take place shortly.
+Le futur proche, also known as le futur composé, is used to talk about actions in the near future.
+It corresponds to the English structure going to + infinitive, and emphasises that there is already an intention behind the action.

 Christine va partir dans deux secondes.

 When to use the futur proche in French

 We use the futur proche in the following cases: